fatasfaps/fatasfaps.github.io/_pages/Log.md

 ---
 layout: log
-permalink: /log/
+permalink: /logs/
-title: Log
+title: Logs
-subtitle: Second brain on my learning journey.
+subtitle: The second brain, the key takeaways.
 description: >
-  Here goes the attempt to document my thinking process while studying, aiming to carve deeper understanding.
-Maybe you savor some?
+  Juggling between mundanities and suddenly the traces of thought are nowhere nowhere to be found — yet again.
+Here's my attempt to capture them.
 nav: false
 nav_order: 1
 pagination: